ddepeppe/ELK-Stacker/README.md

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 By distributing network traffic accross multiple servers it increases responsivenss and availability of applications and websites.

-Load balcing is presented here: https://github.com/ddepeppe/ELK-Stacker/blob/main/Images/Load%20Balancer.png
+Load balancing is presented here: https://github.com/ddepeppe/ELK-Stacker/blob/main/Images/Load%20Balancer.png

 Load balancers protect the network and defend against Denial of Service (DoS) attacks by redirecting traffic.
 Using a Jumpbox gives access to a user via a secure and monitored device.
 Jump boxes provide a controlled means of access to a device.